Love Being a Servant

 NCAMC College Scholarship Fund:

 Provides assistance for higher learning through a College, University, or Trade/Technical School.
-Submit completed applications to North Carolina Association of Municipal Clerks, Scholarship Fund Committee, 308 West Jones Street, Raleigh, NC 27603.
+Submit completed applications to North Carolina Association of Municipal Clerks, Scholarship Fund Committee, 434 Fayetteville Street, Suite 1900, Raleigh, NC 27601.
 The application must be postmarked by April 15.

 NCAMC Certification School Scholarship: